romeorizzi/TALight/README.md

 Currently, the best way to get a great prompt is to install the [starship prompt util](https://starship.rs/).
 It is highly robust and lightspeed (written in Rust) which is surprising considered the high amount of information it manages to convey to you.

-The starship prompt is [highly costumizable](https://starship.rs/config/#prompt).
+The starship prompt is [highly customizable](https://starship.rs/config/#prompt).
 When you do this, it is convenient to also install some Nerd fonts like the Fira Code Nerd Fonts.
 On Ubuntu this can be done with:

 ```bash
 sudo apt-get install -y fonts-firacode
 ```

-The configuration of `starship` is writtn in a `.toml` file usually named `starship.toml`) and placed in the ~/.config folder.
+The configuration of `starship` is written in a `.toml` file usually named `starship.toml`) and placed in the ~/.config folder.
 In the `starship` folder of this repo we offer two possible versions for this file that could be convenient to assume when collaborating on TALight problems (uniform environments facilitate cross assistance).
 Use the file `starship-no-nerd-fonts.toml` if you have installed some Nerd Fonts, or `starship-no-nerd-fonts.toml` otherwise.

-The old way to customize the prompt appearence was to work on the `PROMPT` environment variable (some instructions are given below but we suggest using `starship` instead).
+The old way to customize the prompt appearance was to work on the `PROMPT` environment variable (some instructions are given below but we suggest using `starship` instead).

 A minimal useful prompt should show the path and time (and do not forget the environment you are operating into when you activate environments).
 We suggest you to perform this customization now.
 Follow [these instructions](https://starship.rs/config/#prompt) on how to do it via starship.